Dolphins fill role of spoilers against injury-plagued Eagles

 So the Dolphins must settle for the role of spoilers, which they’ll fill Sunday as hosts to Philadelphia.
-The injury-plagued Eagles (5-6) have lost two in row and trail NFC East leader Dallas by one game.
+The injury-plagued Eagles (5-6) have lost two in row and trail NFC East leader Dallas by a half game.

 LOOKING AHEAD